tytydraco/yessleep/out/A_Fancy_Restaurant.md

 But the reason I’m writing this is because I am scared.
 I heard him make a phone call when I went out to have a smoke.
 He said

-“They are the hospital.
+“They are at the hospital.
 I will take care of it, master.”